Wayfair Black Friday 2021: Save Up to 80% Off Home, Holiday and More

-Wayfair Black Friday 2021: Save Up to 80% Off Holiday Decor, Furniture, Kitchen and Home Upgrades
+Wayfair Black Friday 2021: Save Up to 80% Off Kitchen and Home Upgrades, Holiday Decor, Furniture and More

-'s Black Friday sale is underway!
+'s Black Friday sale is still going!
 It features markdowns on everything from furniture and home decor, to kitchen appliances, mattresses and more!
 The is letting customers get a head start on their holiday shopping with a slew of Wayfair Black Friday deals that are available to shop now.

 Wayfair's Black Friday Sale -- which offers deals of up to 80% off everything you’ll need for holiday entertaining or a winter home refresh -- is only open for a limited time, so head over to Wayfair now and check out all the amazing deals for yourself!